jangler/labrat/README.rst

-labrat
+Labrat
 ======

-A graphical color picker for the CIELAB color space that allows conversion to and from RGB values.
+A graphical color picker for the CIELAB color space that allows conversion to and from RGB values, and adjustment of hue and saturation mapped onto the CIELAB color space.

 Installation
 ------------